 az webapp identity assign --resource-group $groupName --name $appName --scope $vaultResourceId --role "Key Vault Secrets User"

-Add the Cognitive Services resource name and subscription key as secrets to the vault, and save their IDs as environment variables for the next step.
+Add the Azure AI services resource name and subscription key as secrets to the vault, and save their IDs as environment variables for the next step.

 csResourceKVUri=$(az keyvault secret set --vault-name $vaultName --name csresource --value $csResourceName --query id --output tsv) csKeyKVUri=$(az keyvault secret set --vault-name $vaultName --name cskey --value $csKey1 --query id --output tsv)